-When I first became interested in raw food I mainly focussed on simply adding more fresh fruits and vegetables into my meals.
-As I went along I began to see other foods and ways to prepare them that I hadn’t paid much attention to before.
+When I first became interested in raw food I focussed on simply adding more fresh fruits and vegetables into my meals.
+As I went along I began to see other foods, and ways to prepare them, which I hadn’t really noticed before.

 One of the surprising and lovely parts of eating this way is that you do learn how to make the most of everything.
 Every season, every plant.
-You become more open minded about foods and start to use ingredients you haven’t noticed before, in ways you never previously came across.
+Exploring raw foods you may become more open minded about foods generally, and start to use ingredients in ways you never considered before.

 Microgreens are tiny plant seedlings - mini versions of their fully formed selves and not quite reaching their ‘baby greens’ stage.
 They’re grown from the seeds of herbs, vegetables and edible flowers such as radish, broccoli, spinach, beetroot, rocket, kale, chard, basil, sunflower, pea, coriander, nasturtiums and marigolds.

 Microgreens go a step beyond sprouting where the they begin to grow and produce tiny leaves.
 Remember growing cress at infant school when you were little to see how plants grow?
 Well, it's pretty much along the same lines.

 Microgreens typically require soil in order for them to grow in a week or two.
 Whereas, you can grow sprouts in a jar (or other container) using just water in a matter of days.